- Parents Home

 How Is Syphilis Treated?

 Health care providers treat syphilis with .
 These medicines are given as a shot or through an IV (a tiny tube that goes into a vein).
-How long treatment is needed depends on what stage of syphilis someone is in.
+Syphilis is easier to treat when it’s found in the earlier stages.
+How long treatment lasts depends on the stage of syphilis someone has.

 Syphilis can be cured.
-But the medical problems it can lead to — such as dementia, artery damage, or blindness — usually can't be cured.
+But the medical problems it can lead to — like dementia, artery damage, or blindness — usually don’t go away.

-After treatment, follow-up testing will make sure that the infection is cured.
+After treatment, doctors will do follow-up testing to see if the infection is gone.

-All sexual partners should be tested and treated, if necessary:
+If someone has syphilis, all sexual partners should get tested (and treated, if needed):

 - For primary syphilis: partners from the last 3 months

 - For secondary syphilis: partners from the last 6 months